 Community children’s services at Sandwell are integrated with the acute paediatric services at Sandwell Hospital.
 Services for the health assessment and management of children with a disability in Sandwell are under the guidance of:

 - Community pediatricians who undertake outreach clinics in Tipton, The Lyng Centre in West Bromwich, The Child Development Centre and in special schools.
-Two consultants undertake the role of Designated Medical Officer (DMO) for the statutory SEND assessment process for children and young people requiring an Education, Health and Care Plan (EHC Plan) These are Dr. Dilip Gandhi for children and young people aged under 16 and Dr Rajesh Pandey for young people aged 16 and over.
+One of the consultants, Dr Rajesh Pandey, undertakes the role of Designated Medical Officer (DMO) for the statutory SEND assessment process for children and young people requiring an Education, Health and Care Plan (EHC Plan)

 - Children’s therapies - Occupational Therapy, Physiotherapy and Speech and Language Therapy